Classification of Enriques surfaces with finite automorphism group in characteristic 2

 Now, by taking the quotient by $D$, we have the following Figure \ref{E6C3}.
 Here the numbers $-1, -4$ denote the self-intersection numbers of curves.
 The other curves have the self-intersection number $-2$.

-We now contract four $(-1)$-curves in Figure \ref{E6C3}, and denote by $X_a$ the obtained surface which has the dual graph of $(-2)$-curves given in Figure \ref{enriques5} (recall that the vector field (\ref{DE6C}) contains a parameter $a$).
+We now contract four $(-1)$-curves in Figure \ref{E6C3}, and denote by $X_a$ the surface obtained which has the dual graph of $(-2)$-curves given in Figure \ref{enriques5} (recall that the vector field (\ref{DE6C}) contains a parameter $a$).
 We use the notation of Figure \ref{enriques5}.
 On $X_a$, there exist exactly one elliptic fibration with singular fibers of type $(2\IV^*, \I_3, \I_1)$ defined by the linear system $|E_8+E_9+E_{10}|$ and three quasi-elliptic fibrations with singular fibers of type $(\III^*, 2\III)$ defined by $|2(E_9+E_{12})|, |2(E_8+E_{11})|, |2(E_{10}+E_{13})|$ respectively.

 \begin{theorem} The surfaces $\{X_a\}$ form a $1$-dimensional non-isotrivial family of classical Enriques surfaces with the dual graph given in Figure {\rm \ref{enriques5}}. \end{theorem} \begin{proof} By using Lemmas \ref{E6Clemma1} and \ref{E6Clemma2} and the same argument as in the case of the supersingular surface in the previous subsection, $X_a$ is an Enriques surface.
-Since the image of $F_a$ and the singular fiber of type $\VI^*$ are double fibers, $X_a$ is classical by Proposition \ref{multi-fiber}.
-Moreover the double fiber $F_a$ varies and hence this family is non-isotrivial.
+Since the image of $F_a$ and the singular fiber of type $\IV^*$ are double fibers, $X_a$ is classical by Proposition \ref{multi-fiber}.
+Moreover, since the fibration we used to construct $X_a$ is not isotrivial, the $j$-invariant of the double fiber $F_a$ varies and hence the family $\{X_a\}$ is non-isotrivial.
 By the same proof as that of Theorem \ref{main2}, we prove that $X_a$ contains exactly 13 $(-2)$-curves whose dual graph is given in Figure \ref{enriques5}. \end{proof}